casszhao/cass/index.md

 <font color=White>Test</font>
 <font color=White>Test</font>

-🚀 One UK home standard studentship is available in 2027 [@SheffieldNLP](https://x.com/SheffieldNLP).
-Join us to explore cutting-edge topics in AI safety and Generative AI integrity 🧠✨ Get in touch if you’d like to chat about the PhD, our research, or life in Sheffield!
+🚀 One UK home standard studentship is available starting in [Oct/Nov 2026 @SheffieldNLP](https://www.findaphd.com/phds/project/reliable-and-efficient-adaptation-of-large-language-models/?p198036).
+Join us to explore cutting-edge topics in AI safety and Generative AI integrity 🧠✨

 📩 If you’re considering self-funding or already have external funding, please feel free to contact me with your CV.
 Visiting students are also very welcome!
+Get in touch if you’d like to chat about the PhD, our research, or life in Sheffield (please indicate your funding plan in your email).